maplibre/maplibre.github.io/content/news/2024-12-01-maplibre-newsletter-november-2024/index.md

 ## MapLibre GL JS

 We have released versions [5.0.0-pre.5](https://github.com/maplibre/maplibre-gl-js/releases/tag/v5.0.0-pre.5), [5.0.0-pre.6](https://github.com/maplibre/maplibre-gl-js/releases/tag/v5.0.0-pre.6), [5.0.0-pre.7](https://github.com/maplibre/maplibre-gl-js/releases/tag/v5.0.0-pre.7) and [5.0.0-pre.8](https://github.com/maplibre/maplibre-gl-js/releases/tag/v5.0.0-pre.8) this month!
-These pre-release versions introduced most of the breaking changes we have planned for the version 5.
+These pre-release versions introduced most of the breaking changes we have planned for version 5.

 For other features we thought about introducing as a breaking change, we found a solution that does not require a breaking change and we'll see if and when they will be introduced in the future.